 Although we do not solicit them, we will accept and consider submissions from interested groups or individual ratepayers regarding special variations.
-These may be emailed to localgovernment@ipart.nsw.gov.au or sent by post to:
+These may be emailed, by not later than 31 March 2012 (or 20 April 2012, in the case of Lake Macquarie), to localgovernment@ipart.nsw.gov.au or sent by post to:

-Local Government Team

-Independent Pricing and Regulatory Tribunal of NSW

-PO Box Q290

-QVB Post Office NSW 1230.
+Local Government Team Independent Pricing and Regulatory Tribunal of NSW PO Box Q290 QVB Post Office NSW 1230.